The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 In Papua New Guinea, staff in health facilities received training on infection prevention control, and screening and triage of people with potential cases of COVID-19 in 22 provinces.
 Our teams also set up a large facility for treating COVID-19 patients in the capital, Port Moresby.

-In Manila, capital of the Philippines, the MSF team is supporting our partner organisation Likhaan with health promotion activities.
-Teams are also supporting with contact tracing and COVID-19 prevention activities at community level, plus helping to implement IPC measures in the health facilities that are caring for COVID-19 patients.
+Activities closed.
+In Manila, capital of the Philippines, the MSF team supported our partner organisation Likhaan with health promotion activities.
+Teams also supported with contact tracing and COVID-19 prevention activities at the community level, plus helped to implement IPC measures in the health facilities that were caring for COVID-19 patients.

-In Marawi, a “mobile information drive” to passes health promotion messages to vulnerable people and the team has so far trained the local health teams in 60 of the 72 communities in charge of COVID-19 surveillance and contact tracing.
+In Marawi, a “mobile information drive” to passes health promotion messages to vulnerable people and the team trained the local health teams in 60 of the 72 communities in charge of COVID-19 surveillance and contact tracing.

 In Manila between early July and mid-August, MSF teams distributed ‘quarantine kits’ – including hygiene materials – to 726 COVID-19 patients and contacts.